diana26/MachineLearning-Coursera-Stanford/README.md

 Technical quizzes from Machine Learning course offered by Coursera and Stanford.

-The folder contains files names as two.m or one.m which are scripts to debug the exercises with the data provided in the .mlx files.
+The folders contain files named as two.m or one.m which are scripts to debug the exercises with the data provided in the .mlx files.